We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 As a chest physician I specialise in respiratory diseases.
 Sub-specialty interests include asthma, COPD, infection (tuberculosis and bronchiectasis) and occupational/environmental lung diseases.
 My practice also encompasses the management of interstitial lung disease, thromboembolic disease/pulmonary hypertension and lung cancer.
 Lastly, I run clinics at Harefield Hospital and Hemel Hempstead Hospital with respect to the investigation and treatment of sleep disordered breathing (obstructive sleep apnoea).

-I am currently respiratory medicine in Hertfordshire is provided by West Hertfordshire Hospitals NHS Trust and Central London Health Care NHS Trust.
-I am the clinical lead for this community service and I work closely with my chest physician colleagues with respect to the administration/management of our combined services.
+I am the clinical lead for respiratory medicine in Hertfordshire which is provided by West Hertfordshire Hospitals NHS Trust and Central London Health Care NHS Trust.
+I work closely with my chest physician colleagues with respect to the administration/management of our combined services.
 I am an examiner for the Royal College of Physicians and, as part of this role, I sit on a national examination board committee with respect to the vetting of clinical cases presented to candidates.

 I carry out approximately 100 bronchoscopies each year.